 Face Lift surgery remains one of the most important parts of facial rejuvenation.
 Over the last handful of years a tremendous amount of new technology such as fillers, Botox, and non-invasive skin rejuvenation have been introduced.
 All of these new technologies have helped to diversify the options for facial rejuvenation.

 Despite these new, less invasive technologies, Face Lift surgery remains an important part of facial rejuvenation.
 Face Lift surgery remains the only way to reposition the deeper tissue of the face and neck back up to where it used to be.
-Because of this, Face Lift surgery can correct the following facial aging issues:
+Because of this, our Scottsdale Face Lift surgery can correct the following facial aging issues:

 - jowling: see at the border of the jaw line near the corners of the mouth

 - nasolabial folds: as the cheek tissue droops down, the nasolabial folds deepen

 - platysma bands/loose neck: sometimes referred to as a turkey neck, this occurs when the platysma or neck muscle loosens and droops down.
 Our Scottsdale facelift surgery is often performed together with neck lift surgery.

 - marionette lines: the downward facing corners of the mouth that result from loose facial tissue

 - hollow eyes: the lower eyelid-cheek area is often affected by the facial tissue drooping down.
-This is often treat in combination with fat transfer and or lower eyelid lift as well as a face lift.
+This is often treat in combination with fat transfer and or lower eyelid surgery as well as a face lift.

-As you can see, face lift surgery can be a powerful and important part of facial rejuvenation.
+As you can see, our Scottsdale facelift surgery can be a powerful and important part of facial rejuvenation.
 When designed and performed properly, face lift results can provide natural and enduring results.

 Tightening of the skin